Tools

 To find and use tools, you have these meta-tools:

-- get_tool: Full schema, metadata, and examples for one tool
+- get_tool: Full schema for one tool

 - execute_tool: Execute a tool with parameters